25 Best Things to Do on Molokai, Hawaiʻi

 Kapukahehu Beach, also called Dixie Maru, is a small public beach on the West Side of Molokai, just to the south of the famous Pāpōhaku Beach.

 Molokai Ranch, the property owner who owns the vast amount of private land on Molokai, would have you think that the secluded Kaunalā Beach does not have a legal public access.
-However, all shorelines in Hawaiʻi, up to the high water mark, are a public right of way.
-This means that if you’re up for a little adventure, you can make your way over to this secluded beach that you’re nearly guaranteed to have all to yourself!
+However, all shorelines in Hawaiʻi are a public right of way up to the high water mark.
+This means that if you’re up for a little adventure, you can make your way over to this secluded beach that you’re almost always guaranteed to have to yourself!

 25. Hiro’s ʻOhana Grill